ebi-uniprot/uniprot-website/scripts/fake-api/README.md

   matching too much.
 The default one excludes `search` and `stream`; if you edited it, check it against the URL in the Network tab.
 - **The reload comes at 20–40 s on a fresh test.** A `retry-index` is left over from the previous scenario.
-Clear it in Session storage (or wait 60 s).
+Clear it in Session storage (or wait 5 min).
 - **No retries at all, straight to the error page.** Check the request
   method: only GET/HEAD/OPTIONS are retried.
 And check it is a transient status (408, 425, 429, 5xx, or no status): anything else is treated as an